grepstrength/gostractor/README.md

-# GoStractor
+# goStractor

-GoStractor is a command-line tool designed to automate the extraction of Indicators of Compromise (IOCs) from potentially malicious files.
-Built in Go, it provides fast and efficient static analysis capabilities for malware researchers and incident responders.
+goStractor is a command-line tool designed to automate the extraction of (mainly) network indicators of compromise (IOCs) from potentially malicious files.
+This was written in Go.
+It provides fast and efficient static analysis capabilities for malware researchers and incident responders.

+***Note: It's recommended to run this is an isolated sandbox VM to prevent accidential infection of your host machine.
+This sandbox VM shoud have no network route to your LAN or the internet.***

 ## Features